cloudnloud/teams/README.md

 # Google Forms:

+- Community Volunteers Details - https://forms.gle/3KnLXBbB6zc6EDba8

+**People will submit their topics and photo and the session details.**

 - Technical Conference Topics & Schedules - https://forms.gle/ZGoruB7qkMyyq1F38

-- Community Volunteers Details - https://forms.gle/3KnLXBbB6zc6EDba8
+**People will upload the video in this below form which they submitted in the above form.**

+- Technical Conference Topics Videos Upload - https://forms.gle/r2THQBNg15KPuKhf7

 # Cloud